anthonyLukes/trello-tableau-connector/README.md

   ```
 * Run `git add .` and `git commit -m "you git message here"`
 * Run `git push heroku master`
 * When that's done deploying run `heroku open` to view your site in the browser.
+The Heroku app points to `/web/trelloConnector.html` so the the url that gets opened from `heroku open` is what needs to be pasted into the web connect interface in Tableau.